 - Online Courses

-Why choose in-home or virtual dog training?
+Why choose private in-home or virtual services?

 - No travel required.
 All sessions take place in your home.

 - Set your dog up for success.
-When I visit your home (in-person or virtually), I will help you set up a management system to keep your dog from practicing unwanted behaviors while working with you on a plan to alter those behaviors.
+When I visit your home (in-person or virtually), I will help you set up a management system to keep your dog from practicing unwanted behaviors while working with you on a plan to modify those behaviors.

 - My time is yours.
 Your coaching session is all about you and your dog.
 You have my full and undivided attention for the entirety of our sessions.